Document rp_jewels API

 negative values are supported.
 Table fields:

-* `digspeed`: Added to tools dig time (higher value = slower)
+* `digspeed`: Added to tool’s dig time (higher value = slower)

 * `maxlevel`: `maxlevel` modifier (higher = higher maxlevel)